 First: How the My Best Buy Program Works

-Best Buy Credit Cards Help You Earn More Rewards
+Best Buy Credit Cards Give More Rewards Per Dollar

-ALSO: If you qualify for the Best Buy Visa (vs. the store card that can only be used at Best Buy), you will earn one extra reward point for every dollar you charge to the card outside of Best Buy.
+ALSO: If you qualify for a Best Buy Visa (vs. the store credit card that can only be used at Best Buy), you will earn extra points on purchases outside of Best Buy.
 Specifically, Best Buy Visa card holders will also earn:

-Best Buy Visa Vs. Best Buy Store Card vs. Best Buy Visa Gold (Important!)
+Best Buy Visa Platinum vs. Best Buy Store Card vs. Best Buy Visa Gold (Important!)

-When you apply for a Best Buy credit card, you are first going to be considered for the My Best Buy Visa Platinum, which is accepted at Best Buy and anywhere else Visa is accepted and has no annual fee.
+When you apply for a Best Buy credit card, you are first going to be considered for the My Best Buy Visa Platinum, which is accepted at Best Buy and anywhere else Visa is accepted.
+It has no annual fee.
 If you’re approved, you’re good to go.